Alumni ProfilesStuart B. Heinrich

 At NSCU Stuart was initially funded in part by a research internship from the Army Research Office and through graduate teaching assistantships, but later was employed as primary instructor for several computer science courses at both NSCU and nearby Shaw University.
 In addition to his academics, Stuart became active in NSCU theater, where he held acting roles as Kapellmeister Bono in Amadeus, Harry Haywood (as Clarence the Angel) in It's a Wonderful Life, and Ross in MacBeth.

 After completing his PhD, Stuart was quickly snapped up by a start-up company (Omniar, Inc. which later changed its name to Lumatic) in San Francisco, CA, which he joined in June 2011 to head their research in computer vision in app development.
-After 1.5 yrs at Lumatic, Stuart left to start his own start-up company, and hopes to launch his first app early in 2013.
+After 1.5 yrs at Lumatic, Stuart worked for another 1.5 on his own start-up company before landing his dream job as Senior Computer Vision Engineer at the Mitre Corporation (one of the National Laboratories) in Bedford, MA in 2014.

-Stuart is also a talented visual artist (he designed the UVM Complex Systems Center logo and has shown his paintings in several art shows), holds certifications in Scuba Diving and CPR, and is a black belt in Tae Kwon Do.
+Stuart is also a talented visual artist, holds certifications in Scuba Diving and CPR, and is a black belt in Tae Kwon Do.
 He enjoys many outdoor activities, including running, hiking, skiing, camping, and rock-hounding.